AsifurRahman10/NextGenHunt-website/README.md

 - Displays all blogs with blog details page

+### About us section

+- Info about our goals and what to learn with us

 ### Authentication

 - **Login & Registration**: Users can sign up or log in using email/password or social media (Google).